877-852-8463CareersLocationsPatient PortalRequest Appointment

 Optic Nerve

 The second cranial nerve.
 The next component of the eye to be familiar with when you are analyzing eye anatomy is the optic nerve.
 The largest sensory nerve of the eye; carries impulses for sight from the retina to the brain.
-Composed of retinal nerve fibers that exit the eyeball through the optic disc, traverse the orbit, and pass through the optic foramen into the cranial cavity, where they meet fibers from the other optic nerve at the optic chiasm.
+It is composed of retinal nerve fibers that exit the eyeball through the optic disc, traverses the orbit, and passes through the optic foramen into the cranial cavity, where they meet fibers from the other optic nerve at the optic chiasm.

 Tips & Insights: Learn More About Optic Nerve Damage & Eye Diseases